 The Embalse de Río Tercero in Calamuchita, called Embalse Ministro Pistarini is on the Río Tercero, originates in the Pampa de Achala, Córdoba.
 Runs west-east direction, flows into the Paraná with the name River Carcarañá , and together with the Río Cuarto, are the only rivers of Córdoba tributaries of the Río de la Plata Basin.

-The Río de la Plata, extends from the confluence of the Paraná and Uruguay, to an imaginary line connecting the Cape San Antonio, Argentina; with Punta del Este, Uruguay.
+The Río de la Plata, belonging to hydrography in Argentina, extends from the confluence of the Paraná and Uruguay, to an imaginary line connecting the Cape San Antonio, Argentina; with Punta del Este, Uruguay.
 Its length is 275 km and its estuary has 35,000 km2.
 The Rio de la Plata has a width of 40 km off Colonia, Uruguay; and 200 km between the end points of its mouth.
 It is also the name given to the basin as the geographical region to which bordered on the east.

 The rivers belonging to the Atlantic Slope, which traverse Patagonia, compound this system.
 All of them are born in the cordillera and their flow is increased twice a year, in winter due to the rainfalls and in spring due to the snow thawing.
 The lowest level occurs in the fall.